 history DynamoDB table.
 Then, enable a DynamoDB Stream on that table.
 Configure the

-send-email Lambda to poll this DynamoDB Stream and, when it detects a new stream record, send an email to the relevant recipient using Amazon SES.
+send-email Lambda to receive events from this DynamoDB Stream and, when it detects a new stream record, send an email to the relevant recipient using Amazon SES.

 As the company is already migrating to a serverless environment, the technical team has decided to use SLAppForge Sigma, the simple, browser-based IDE for application development.
 They start with a free account and create a new Sigma project by entering just a few details as below.
 The base platform is AWS and the primary language is Python.